mapa17/breakfastclub/docs/README.md

 **Breakfastclub** is an [agent based social simulation](https://en.wikipedia.org/wiki/Agent-based_model) of a virtual classroom developed using the [Unity3D](http://unity.com) Framework.

+A concise version of this documentation in form of a Presentation can be found [here](Breakfastclub.pdf).

 The classroom setting is similar to a self organized study group, sharing a single classroom and where its members are able to independently choose to either to study or perform other recreational activities.